Some suggestions...

 • How will I get paid?

-Where practicable, the College will purchase and provide items to you or make payment in kind.
-Where payment to you is necessary or unavoidable these will be made by BACS directly in to your bank account typically on a Monday, except where the Monday falls as a bank holiday, and then it will be the next banking day thereafter.
+Where practicable, the College will buy and provide items directly to you or make payment in kind.
+Where payment to you is necessary it will be made by BACS directly in to your bank account, usually on a Monday.
+If Monday is a bank holiday, the payment will be made on the next working day.

-You must have your own bank account to receive payments as payments cannot be made to parents or any other third parties, except in exceptional circumstances where there are other extenuating reasons which prevent a direct payment being made to the learner.
+You must have your own bank account to receive payments.
+We cannot make payments to parents or any other third parties.

 • I don’t meet the eligibility criteria but I still need help?

-• Are there any conditions on the funding I am awarded?
+• Are there any conditions to the funding I am awarded?

 Yes.
-All funding is dependent on you maintaining and average attendance rate of at least 75% and adhering to the College’s learner policies and Respect Agreement.
+All funding is dependent on you maintaining an average attendance rate of at least 75% and adhering to the College’s learner policies and Respect Agreement.

 We reserve the right to suspend your support payments and adjust your award accordingly to reflect your total period of absence and remove your entitlement to any outstanding accumulated payments.